jkeener/personal-goals/README.md

 - [x] Put away art box.
 - [ ] Make custom menus.
-- [ ] Make section with tour types.
+- [x] Make section with tour types.
-- [ ] Make sure footer is on other pages.
+- [x] Make sure footer is on other pages.
 - [x] Finish adding tour leader pages.
 - [ ] Work on css for front page.
 - [x] Organize personal-goals accomplishments into folders.
 - [ ] Go to the gym twice.
-0/2
+1/2
 - [ ] Go birding.
 - [ ] Take a walk.
 - [ ] Movie from our list.